fullmetalbrackets/blog/src/content/blog/comprehensive-guide-tailscale-securely-access-home-network.md

 This way you can, for example, not only access your home network, but all internet traffic will be routed through your home internet as if you were home, so you also get the advantage of any hardware firewalls and network-wide DNS sinkholes on the network.
 Another use case could be installing Tailscale on a VPS and using it as an exit node to mask your IP, like a more traditional VPN.

-First, if you haven't set up IP forwarding, [as explained above](#ip-forwarding) in the subnet router section.
+First, if you haven't set up IP forwarding, [as explained above](#ip-forwarding) in the subnet router section, go ahead and do so.
 (If you setup a subnet router on the same machine you will use as exit node, then you already did this and can skip it.)

 Once that's done, use the following command to advertise the machine as an exit node: